 Michael Wright: ( Treasurer) , solicitor with an international law firm, based in Sheffield, specialising in commercial litigation.
 Michael is Chairman of Wales Childcare Partnership, which runs the playgroup, nursery, breakfast club, and after school club at Wales Primary School, and is also the Chairman of 11th Rotherham Scout Group.
 He has 4 children at primary school and high school, and his interests include football and playing the saxophone badly.

 Stephanie Hryschko: In 1998 Steph came to an event at The Old Colliery Offices where she met the Community Development Trust team.
 By the time Steph went home that afternoon, she had become the Trust secretary.
-Fifteen years on Steph is now the chair of the Trust.
 Awarded the British Empire medal in her majesty the Queens birthday honour’s list June 2013

 Arthur Whiteway: Retired local resident Rotherham volunteer of the year 2011